trumpfheller/trumpfheller.github.io/c_while.md

     username = get_username()
 ```

- a lot of code hidden behind functions.
 #### get_username() function
 - asks the user for a username and a valid_username function that validates that username.
-- In this case, the body of the while loop will be executed until the user enters a valid username.
+- here the body of the while loop will be executed until the user enters a valid username.
-The important thing to remember is that the condition used by the while loop needs to evaluate to true or false.
+=> the condition used by the while loop needs to evaluate to true or false.

-rundown of some of the most common pitfalls that you may come across when writing your own loops.
-Head on over to the next video to get started.
+Most common pitfalls when writing loops.

-If you have a loop that's gone rogue and is not behaving as expected, it's a good idea to check if all the variables are correctly initialized.
+If you have a loop that's not behaving as expected, check if all the variables are correctly initialized.
 In this example, we need to set x back to 1 before starting the second loop.

 ```python